rufenerd/worm/README.md

 },
 ```

-Then follow the normal procedure in GitHub Pages and select the `gh-pages` branch.
+Then follow the normal procedure in GitHub Pages and select the `gh-pages` branch. (`npm run deploy` might be what you want...)